Cat Boarding in a Facility vs Cat Sitting – Should I board my cat or get a cat sitter?

 What is a cat boarding facility?

-A cat boarding facility or cattery is a place you can take your kitty to stay while you’re away.
+A cat boarding facility or cat day care is a place you can take your kitty to stay while you’re away.
 Catteries usually comprise many separate rooms or enclosures for cats and sometimes a communal area.
-As well as catteries, there are boarding facilities that refer to themselves as cat hotels.
-These are usually fancier and more expensive cat boarding facilities that host fewer cats and give them more space and attention than other facilities.
+As well as catteries, there are cat day care facilities that refer to themselves as cat hotels.
+These are usually fancier and more expensive as they host fewer cats and give them more space and attention than other facilities.
 However, there is no legal definition, so don’t assume the term “cat hotel” always means luxury boarding facilities.
-Cat owners should check out any boarding facility before booking in their kitty for a stay to make sure it feels safe, secure and caring.
+Cat owners should check out any boarding facility before booking.
+This ensures that their kitty feels safe and secure while staying there.

-Some people also offer boarding in their house.
+Some people also offer day cat care in their house.
 This is a less formal arrangement, where your cat will stay in the boarder’s home rather than their own enclosure.

 As with any cat care option, there are advantages and disadvantages to leaving your cat at a cattery or boarding facility.
 Below, we have listed the most important factors to consider, as well as the advantages and disadvantages of booking a cat sitter.